vpra711/chip8/readme.md

 - [some test suites](https://github.com/Timendus/chip8-test-suite)

+## operations

+- use gdb for windows in MIMode
+- use lldb for macos in MIMode

-// --- core operations ---
+## --- core operations ---
-// window initialization - done
+- window initialization - done
-// audio initializaiton - done
+- audio initializaiton - done
-// instruction & operation - done
+- instruction & operation - done
-// does all instructions working as expected -  need to check
+- does all instructions working as expected -  need to check
-// display update - done
+- display update - done
-// audio update - done
+- audio update - done

-// key inputs - need to check
+- key inputs - need to check

-// test on mac - working
+- test on mac - working
-// test on windows - not working
+- test on windows - working
-// test on linux - not working
+- test on linux - not working

-// error handling - yet to do
+- error handling - yet to do
-// unit testing - yet to do
+- unit testing - yet to do

-// road-map
+- road-map
-// follow up in android and iOS using flutter
+- follow up in android and iOS using flutter
-// in web using java script
+- in web using java script